 PADI’s Instructor Development Course comprises 2 distinct components: the Assistant Instructor course and the Open Water Scuba Instructor course.

-WHO is up for adventure?
+WHO is up for the IDC adventure?

 If you’re looking to progress your skills as a professional diving educator, this is the course for you.